 Joe Casey: I remember the 84 Tigers winning the World Series.
 I would've been around ten so it was kind of a big deal.
 I remember getting the pennant and listening to the radio and all that.
 After that there was a bit of a lull.
 The Red Wings were still known as the Dead Wings, they were no good and it wasn't until the Pistons Bad Boys coming in was the next big exciting thing as far as Detroit sports goes.

-The Bad Boys are my favorite basketball team ever.
+The Bad Boys are my favourite basketball team ever.
 A team of true characters.

 The Pistons have now relocated downtown but during the Bad Boys era they played out in the burbs.
 Did you get to many games?